-Approximately 40% of the Company's owned LTC beds are in older Ontario homes that are subject to redevelopment.
+Approximately 44% of the Company's owned LTC beds, excluding the Saskatchewan LTC homes being transitioned to SHA, are in older Ontario homes that are subject to redevelopment.
 In Ontario, licenses for LTC homes are issued for a fixed term of not more than 30 years, after which the license may or may not be renewed.
 Long-term care operators are to be notified of license renewals at least three years prior to the maturity date.
 License terms for Class B and C LTC homes in Ontario are set to expire in June 2025, unless the license terms are extended until the homes are redeveloped to the government's new design standards whereafter a new license will be issued upon successful application.
-Given the significant backlog in demand for long-term care, the lack of alternative care environments and license extension precedents to-date, management is of the view that it is likely that licenses will be extended until redevelopment can be completed; however, there can be no assurance that this will be the case.
-The Company has submitted applications to the MLTC in respect of 22 projects to build over 4,200 beds to redevelop its existing 3,285 C beds and to add new LTC beds under the government's development program for new and replacement beds (see "Ontario LTC Redevelopment" under "Description of the Business - Government Regulations and Funding").
+Given the significant backlog in demand for long-term care, the lack of alternative care environments, the government's current targets for upgrades by 2028, and license extension precedents to date, management is of the view that it is likely that licenses will be extended until redevelopment can be completed; however, there can be no assurance that this will be the case.
+The Company has submitted applications to the MLTC in respect of 21 projects to build more than 4,600 beds to redevelop its existing 3,285 C beds and to add new LTC beds under the government's development program for new and replacement beds (see "Ontario LTC Redevelopment" under "Description of the Business - Government Regulations and Funding").
 The extent to which such redevelopment plans are not implemented or proceed on significantly different timing, terms or government funding than currently anticipated, could have a material adverse effect on the business, results of operations and financial condition of the Company.

-The success of the business acquisition and development activities of the Company, including the expansion of its private-pay retirement operations, will be determined by numerous factors, including the ability of the Company to identify suitable acquisition targets, competition for acquisition and development opportunities, purchase price, ability to obtain external sources of funding or adequate financing on reasonable terms, the financial performance of the businesses or homes after acquisition or development, and the ability of the Company to effectively integrate and operate the acquired businesses or homes.
-Acquired businesses or homes, and development projects, may not meet financial or operational expectations due to the possibility that the Company has insufficient management expertise to engage in such activities profitably or without incurring inappropriate amounts of risk, unexpected costs or delays associated with their acquisition or development, as well as the general investment risks inherent in any real estate investment or business acquisition.
-Moreover, new acquisitions may require significant management attention, place additional demands on the Company's resources, systems, procedures and controls, and capital expenditures that would otherwise be allocated by the Company in a different manner to existing businesses.
+The success of the business acquisition and development activities of the Company will be determined by numerous factors, including the ability of the Company to identify suitable acquisition targets, competition for acquisition and development opportunities, purchase price, ability to obtain external sources of funding or adequate financing on reasonable terms, the financial performance of the businesses or homes after acquisition or development, and the ability of the Company to effectively integrate and operate the acquired businesses or homes.
+Acquired businesses or homes, and development projects, may not meet financial or operational expectations due to the possibility that the Company has insufficient management expertise to engage in such activities profitably or without incurring inappropriate amounts of risk, unexpected costs or delays associated with their acquisition or development, such as in respect of construction, as well as the general investment risks inherent in any real estate investment and development, or business acquisition.
+Moreover, new acquisitions may require significant management attention, place additional demands on the Company in a different manner to existing businesses.
 Any failure by the Company to identify suitable candidates for acquisition, successfully complete development projects, secure financing, or operate the new businesses effectively may have a material adverse effect on the business, results of operations and financial condition of the Company.